badaix/snapcast/README.md

     $ echo "http://1live.akacast.akamaistream.net/7/706/119434/v1/gnl.akacast.akamaistream.net/1live" > /var/lib/mpd/playlists/einslive.m3u

 ###Mopidy setup
-[Mopidy](https://www.mopidy.com/) can stream the audio output into the Snapserver's fifo with a `filesink` as audio output:
+[Mopidy](https://www.mopidy.com/) can stream the audio output into the Snapserver's fifo with a `filesink` as audio output in `mopidy.conf`:

     [audio]
     #output = autoaudiosink
-    output = audioresample ! audioconvert ! wavenc ! filesink location=/tmp/snapfifo
+    output = audioresample ! audio/x-raw,rate=48000,channels=2,format=S16LE ! audioconvert ! wavenc ! filesink location=/tmp/snapfifo

 ###PulseAudio setup
 On the server you could create a sink to route sound of your applications to the FIFO: